Guidelines for Running Groups

 All runners should:

-- Wear high-visibility clothing in the darker months (run leaders reserve the right to ask people to leave the run if they are not wearing appropriate high-visibility clothing.)
+- Wear reflective clothing in the darker months (run leaders reserve the right to ask people to leave the run if they are not wearing appropriate reflective clothing.)

 - Carry some form of Identification and emergency contact details.

 - Not wear headphones.

 - Inform the Run Leader of any illness or injury concerns.

 - Notify the Run Leader if you are leaving the run for whatever reason (or if that’s not possible, another member of the group.)

 - Stay within contact of all members unless a split has been agreed with the Run Leader.

 - If you choose to run with a group that is slower than your usual pace, do not run at the front of this group, stay back and help the leader otherwise your pace will dictate the group and make it harder for others in the group.

 - Cross on official road crossings wherever possible, all roads and road junctions should be approached with caution and only cross when safe to do so.
 Do not follow other runners across the road; ensure that you carry out your own checks before you cross.
 Mid-sections of a group tend to ignore traffic signals while following the front of the pack which can be particularly dangerous.
 Please re-group in full on the other side of the road.

 - Do not run more than two abreast especially in busy areas.

 - Give way to other pedestrians/path users when necessary.